 To create a consistent presence across all mediums, a full visual language was developed for the brand.
 This included a logo, color palette, typography, and iconography.
 These elements would be used across physical collateral and digital communications, and would be particularly helpful in developing the website.

 Designed using the developed brand styling while also referencing the key points of the messaging deck in the 3 key services.

 Also designed using the brand styling, these templates were developed in Canva, making it easy for Cambios’ principle to create his own for new events or blog posts easily.

 With a focus on in-person meetings and customized pitches, a presentation template was developed based on Cambios’ brand styling.
 Unique slides distinguishing each of Cambios’ core services (Team / Strategic / Emotional) by their brand color were included.

 The drafted pitch deck would be the baseline for most of the site, effectively helping all content to weave together and support each other.
 The pitch deck serves as a quick introduction, with the site also providing an introduction via the landing page, but also providing supporting context to dive deeper.
-The visual identity supports the both platforms by alluding to Cambios’ values of innovation and measurable impact.
+The visual identity supports both platforms by alluding to Cambios’ values of innovation and measurable impact.

-To avoid future tech headaches, I recommended Cambios switch from it’s placeholder site on wordpress.com to Squarespace.
+To avoid future tech headaches, I recommended Cambios switch from its placeholder site on Wordpress.com to Squarespace.
 This let the owner avoid having to worry about updates, template changes, or how to build a new page.

-We transferred the domain over from Wordpress.com, set up Google Apps on the new domain, and went over the new site on Skype to check for any issues.
+I transferred the domain over from Wordpress.com, set up Google Apps on the new domain, and went over the new site on Skype to check for any issues.
 I also walked the team through how to update their new Squarespace site (including adding blog posts), and made sure they knew they could reach out to me on any questions in the future.